3-MeO-PCP: Recreational use

-Based on the number of reported intoxications, 3-MeO-PCP is likely more popular than other similar grey market arylcyclohexylamines.
+3-MeO-PCP has been more widely reported than many other similar grey market arylcyclohexylamines.
 3-MeO-PCP has been available for purchase online as a research chemical.
-It has been found in drug samples in the United Kingdom and Italy.
-It is also known to be used in France, The Netherlands, Sweden, The United States, Spain, and the Czech Republic.
+Use has been reported across Europe and the United States.

 3-MeO-PCP is usually taken orally or nasally, but can also be injected or smoked.
 Duration and onset of effects varies depending on route of administration.
-When taken orally, onset takes 30–90 minutes and effects last 4–12 hours.
-Its effects are described as a dissociative hallucinogen, similar to PCP.
-Being slightly more potent than PCP, threshold activity is exhibited at 3–5 mg, with dissociative effects starting at 5 mg.
-Strong dissociative effects are seen at 10 mg-20 mg.
-The effects are generally reported as positive, with more euphoria and mental clarity than similar drugs.
+When taken orally, onset takes 30–90 minutes and effects last 4–8 hours, generally peaking at 2-3 hours.
+Its effects are described as being similar to related dissociatives such as PCP.

+Being slightly more potent than PCP, threshold doses starts at 1 mg, with substantial dissociative effects starting at 5 mg.
+Strong dissociative effects are seen at 10-20 mg.
+It has been described as producing more euphoria and mental clarity than similar drugs.
 Negative effects include hypertension, tachycardia, confusion, and disorientation.
 In one case of an individual taking a very large oral dose (300–500 mg), psychosis and aggressive behaviors, followed by amnesia were observed.

 As of 2022, there has been two known deaths that can be attributed to 3-MeO-PCP alone; one in Sweden and one in the UK.
 There were 14 additional deaths where 3-MeO-PCP was detected in the blood post-mortem.